 After you have seen the mountain meadows, you absolutely must spend the night in their vicinity.
 This is the time when in High Bieszczady you can watch the uniquely star-studded sky and admire the Milky Way, which looks like a glittering cloud.

 FOR THOSE INTO ACTIVE LEISURE

 If you think that in Bieszczady you will only find some unchallenging green hills, you are in for a big surprise.
 Indeed a number of long and highly demanding trails lead through the forests and mountain meadows.
 To start with, we have two suggestions.

 The first one is a classic option.
 We recommend a hiking trip along the entire ridge of Mount Połonina Wetlińska.
 The most popular grass-covered mountain ridge can really give you a surprise.
 In fact, one of the shortest hiking trails (mentioned in the previous subchapter) leads to this very summit.
 Yet, a walk along its entire ridge will require eight hours, because Mount Połonina Wetlińska is really a large massif with a number of summits.
 You will need a bit less than three hours to climb to the top of the first one, Smerek (to which you set off from the village bearing the same name).
 And then the most interesting part of the trip starts; you go down a bit, and then up again, to more summits, and near Roh (1255 metres), the tallest summit which you pass by on the southern side.
-It takes more or less two hours to walk across the mountain meadow, from Smerek to Chatka Puchatka Chalet, where you start going down.
+It takes more or less two hours to walk across the mountain meadow.
 If you decide to take the hiking trip along the ridge of Mount Połonina Wetlińska, this will definitely be one of the most beautiful strolls in your life.

 Come and check out our recipes for a good time in Bieszczady!